-- For 2022, the federal estate, gift, and generation-skipping transfer (GST) applicable exclusion amounts are $12.06 million per person ($24.12 million per married couple.)
-The maximum rate for federal estate, gift, and GST taxes is 40 percent, meaning an individual can gift up to $12.06 million in 2022 before triggering the 40 percent federal tax rate.
-For 2023, the federal estate, gift, and GST applicable exclusion amounts have increased to $12.92 million per person ($25.84 million per married couple.)
+- For 2023, the federal estate, gift, and generation-skipping transfer (GST) applicable exclusion amounts are $12.92 million per person ($25.84 million per married couple).
+The maximum rate for federal estate, gift, and GST taxes is 40 percent, meaning an individual can gift up to $12.92 million in 2023 before triggering the 40 percent federal tax rate.
+For 2024, the federal estate, gift, and GST applicable exclusion amounts have increased to $13.61 million per person ($27.77 million per married couple).
 Consider utilization of the increased federal estate, gift, and GST tax applicable exclusion amounts before they are reduced by the earlier proposed legislation or at the end of 2025 to historical norms.

-- Take advantage of the current rising interest rate environment by using strategies such as a Charitable Remainder Annuity Trust (CRAT) or a Qualified Personal Residence Trust (QPRT).
-With a CRAT, the value of the remainder, calculated using the §7520 rate at the time the grantor creates the trust, gives the grantor an income tax charitable deduction.
-The value of the remainder must reach a minimum threshold; the higher the §7520 rate, the higher the value of the charitable interest.
+- Take advantage of the current interest rate environment by using a Qualified Personal Residence Trust (QPRT).
+A QPRT is an irrevocable trust that allows the grantor to move a real primary or secondary home out of their personal estate.
+This is done for the key benefit of transferring the home to a future beneficiary with gift tax savings.
 With a QPRT, the higher the rate, the higher the value of the grantor’s right to use the residence as his or her own during the term of years and the lower the value of the gift of the future remainder interest.
 So as the §7520 rate increases, the taxable gift decreases, making the QPRT a more attractive strategy with higher interest rates.

 - If you are holding promissory notes from prior estate planning transactions, from loans to family members, or otherwise, you may consider using some or all of the increased lifetime exemption amounts to forgive these notes.